openvinotoolkit/nncf/docs/compression_algorithms/post_training/Quantization.md

 * Original model.
 * Validation part of the dataset.
-* [Data transformation function](#data-transformation-function) from the original dataset format to the NNCF format.
+* [Data transformation function](#data-transformation-function) transforming data items from the original dataset to the model input data.

 The basic workflow steps: